MC-TECH-190-22277/weekly-journal-AhmedHAbdel/Journal.md

+**/September 30th 2021**/

+***What do you like about the RPG: Creator Kit?***
+I like that is simple and easy to understand.
+Alot of beginner tutorials don't seem to realize that they are for beginners
+***What do you dislike?***
+Ironically, despite the fact that I respect its simplicity, I think that it is too slow paced.
+I think it should be a little quicker and more intuitive so that whoever is taking it, doesn't lose interest.
+***How do you feel the tutorial could be improved?***
+I think that some of the different "lessons"(since I don't know what exactly to refer to them as) should be combined or atleast can be.
+This way it doesn't take too long to get through as opposed to how it is now...understandable thought, since some people need some more time and need to be more in depth.**/

 **/September 23rd 2021**/
 **What comes to mind when you think of RPGs?**
 When I think of RPGs, I immediately begin thinking about Pokemon.